Oph3Z1/oph3z-phone/README.md

 > This is a beta release.
 Please read the [Beta and feedback](#beta-and-feedback) part before reporting anything.

+## Tech stack

+- Interface: React 18, Redux Toolkit, Vite, and CSS
+- Game side: Lua 5.4
+- Storage: JSON files, one per player (SQL is only used for billing)
+- Voice and sound: pma-voice and xsound (More options will be added soon)
+- Video calls: WebRTC

 ## Showcase

 See it in action with full details: [YouTube video](https://www.youtube.com/watch?v=nweWkywqcTw)